Your cookie preferences

 2. If your phone breaks

-Most phones will be under a standard warranty for pay monthly customers.
+Most phones are covered under a standard warranty for pay-per-month customers.
 So, if your phone starts to malfunction, check to see if it’s covered.

 If it’s not, most networks offer repair services, but these can be expensive.

-If it’s a fault with the handset, try contacting the manufacturers directly.
+If the handset is the problem, try contacting the manufacturer directly.
 Apple is famous for its excellent customer service, and you can make an appointment at your local Apple Store.

 Alternatively, if your phone is water-damaged, check out our guide on how to fix it yourself.